 Can this calculator be used for a crank that relies on true weights opposite the conrod pin?
 Yes it can.
 Just calculate with two counter balance holes with zero degree offset and when you have the final result for their right size then make the counter balance weights the same size as the imaginary holes.

 Are there any other programs available to do this?
 At this site is one available for $290 but I don't think it incorporates the combustion force.
 And I think they use the shitty old fashioned method of adding 60% of the con rod weight to the piston and 40% to the crank wheels.
-I think my program is the only one that painstakingly calculates correctly the con rod forces.
+I think my program is the only one that painstakingly calculates correctly the con rod forces that are a significant contributor to the forces.

 Why do big bore engines vibrate more?
 Because the larger piston and conrod are heavier.
 The heavier they are, the more imperfect even the best balance becomes.
 But anything smaller than a 300cc engine should not make so much vibration that it tires out your hands.
 If you use the lead pellet trick instead of correcting faulty counterbalance then you are leaving the crankshaft bearings to be victimized by the extra radial forces on the shaft.